 - In the hospitals, and in some polyclinics, you may choose to develop your clinical pharmacy skills further and focus on caring for specialized groups of patients in pharmacist-run clinics (e.g. cancer patients, patients in intensive care, diabetic patients, geriatric patients, patients on anticoagulants).

 - In the community and polyclinic pharmacies, you will provide primary healthcare for your patients or the general public.

-- There are plenty of opportunities for pharmacy graduates in the pharmaceutical industry and these include pharmaceutical manufacturing, product registration, product development, sales and marketing of pharmaceuticals and clinical trials.
+- There are plenty of opportunities for pharmacy graduates in the pharmaceutical industry and these include pharmaceutical manufacturing, health product regulation, product development, sales and marketing of pharmaceuticals and clinical trials.
 Collectively, these areas of practice are regards as indirect patient care.